JMiller7334/SwiftUI-Fitness-Watch-App/README.md

    + Any number of exercises or sets my be used.

 ## Project Goals:
++ Practice developing wearable apps.
-+ Further familiarize myself with swfit UI
++ Further familiarize myself with swfitUI.
-+ Better familiarize myself with MVVM
++ Better familiarize myself with MVVM architecture.
 + Create a concept for a potential addon to my published app.